 A few years ago, there was a marketing advertisement campaign whose slogan was: “Construction Crews: Give ‘em a Break.”
-It was created as a public safety service in response to the increasing number of automotive accidents that occurred in a construction area on a stretch of freeway.
+It was created as a public safety service in response to the increasing number of construction site auto accidents that occurred on the freeway.

 If you live in the South Sound, you likely have noticed the major construction underway in Tacoma on the I5.
 This can be an inconvenience for those who have to commute through I5 on a daily basis.
 As travel times increase, so does the impatience of many drivers stuck in traffic.
 This can lead to a very dangerous situation in a matter of milliseconds when you combine anger, impatience and an active construction zone.